Welcome to Hvar!

 Head out from Hvar Town on the new road to Stari Grad, and after 4km you will pass Milna, one of the most popular destinations for families and foodies.
 Milna is famous for its excellent row of waterfront, south-facing restaurants, which serve up some of the best seafood on Hvar, washed down with the excellent local wines.
 There are also two family-friendly beaches where kids can play as parents enjoy a glass or three in the restaurants overlooking the beaches.

 Sveta Nedjelja, some 12km east of Hvar Town, is the heart of Hvar’s wine-making region, and its steep, south-facing slopes, provide the best conditions for the pride of Dalmatian grapes – Plavac Mali.
 In addition to its famous wines, Sveta Nedjelja is also the island’s top rock climbing destination, and the recent addition of the new Via Ferrata will test even the most hardened adrenaline junkie.
 And spare a thought for the Franciscan monks of 500 years ago when you visit the incredible Franciscan monastery built inside a cave high above the village.
-The patron of Sveta Nedjelja is St. Spiridon the bishop, celebrated on 14th of December.
+The patron of Sveta Nedjelja is St. Špirijun, the bishop whose feast is celebrated on the 14th of December.